 - First graders are taught how to log into their own desktops with a username and password assigned to them.
 They also learn how to navigate approved websites and type in Microsoft Word documents.
 The lab also allows students to use the Reading Eggs program, so they get more time on it outside of their homeroom and home.
 By the end of first grade, students will be able to log into their desktops without issue, type up to three sentences and navigate websites on their own.

 - Second graders start learning home row typing.
 We emphasize on typing paragraphs properly.
 We do way more typing in second grade because it is a new skill for these students.
 I want to make sure that they know their home row keys and that each student can properly type and enjoy it.
 We have games that make it fun!
-By the end of second grade, students should be able to type a paragraph timely and type between 30 and 50 words per minute.
+By the end of second grade, students should be able to type a paragraph timely and type between 15 and 20 words per minute.
+We also started using typing.com this year and the students love it!

 We have so much fun in the computer lab.
 Should you ever have any questions, please feel free to email me!